knope-dev/knope/docs/src/content/docs/recipes/workflow-dispatch-releases.md

 repo = "knope"
 ```

-There is a single `[package]`, but this pattern should also work for multi-package setups, just make sure all your assets are ready at the same time.
+There's a single `[package]`, but this pattern should also work for multi-package setups, just make sure all your assets are ready at the same time.
-In this case, there's one versioned file (`Cargo.toml`) and one changelog (`CHANGELOG.md`).
+In this case, there are two versioned files (`Cargo.toml` and `Cargo.lock`), the changelog (`CHANGELOG.md`), and all
-There are also four assets, one for each supported platform.
+assets (four, in the example GitHub workflow).

-There are two relevant workflows here, the third (`document-change`) is for creating changesets during development. `prepare-release` starts by running the [`PrepareRelease`] step, which does the work of updating `Cargo.toml` and `CHANGELOG.md` based on any conventional commits or changesets.
+There are two relevant workflows here, the third (`document-change`) is for creating changesets during development. `prepare-release` starts by running the [`PrepareRelease`] step, which does the work of updating `Cargo.toml`, `Cargo.lock`, and `CHANGELOG.md` based
+on any conventional commits or changesets.
 Knope then runs a command to commit the changes and push them back to the current branch (note that using the `Version` variable isn't supported for multi-package setups at this time).
 Once this workflow runs, the project is ready to build assets.

 When ready, GitHub Actions calls into the `release` workflow which runs a single step: [`Release`].
 This will compare the latest stable tagged release to the version in `Cargo.toml` (or any other `versioned_files`)
 and create releases as needed by parsing the contents of `CHANGELOG.md` for the release's body.
 The release is initially created as a draft, then Knope uploads assets before publishing the release
-(so your subscribers won't be notified until it's all ready).
+(so your subscribers won't be notified until it's ready).

 [`PrepareRelease`]: /reference/config-file/steps/prepare-release
 [create a fine-grained access token]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token